 - Lack of reliable notifications for payments (did they receive it? what is the status?)

 Fortunately, I have seen recently a couple of examples of great forward thinking in the online banking arena.
-Of particular note is Barclaycards excellent new online interface, launched around July 2009.
-As the screenshot below shows, you can see up to date graphs on your spending categorised by groceries/fashion/travel etc.
+Of particular note is Barclaycards’ excellent new online interface, launched around July 2009.
+You can see up-to-date graphs on your spending categorised by groceries/fashion/travel etc.

 As Barclaycard have pioneered, what else can we look into for our online banking solutions?

-- Notifications – RSS, Text, Email and/or desktop messages showing transactions, balance, charges, statement available
+- Notifications – RSS, Text, Email and/or desktop messages showing transactions, balance, charges, and statements available

-- Phone integrations – an iPhone app for my banks, with push notification, would be immense
+- Phone integrations – an iPhone app for my banks, with push notifications, would be immense.

-- Integrations – Achievable via notifications for a programmer, but some kind of integration with invoicing software or personal finance systems would be a big time saver.
+- Integrations – Achievable via notifications for a programmer, but some integration with invoicing software or personal finance systems would be a big time saver.

-- Better exports – ability to export all information, from all date ranges
+- Better exports – the ability to export all information from all date ranges

-- Better use of information – Imagine the information that must be available on each transaction?
+- Better use of information – What must be available on each transaction?
 Location, company details, exact time, balance at that moment etc.